jgranlun/jgranlun.github.io/README.md

 WebDriverException: Message: Can't load the profile.
 Possible firefox version mismatch.
 You must use GeckoDriver instead for Firefox 48+.
 Profile Dir: /tmp/tmp1snH2n If you specified a log_file in the FirefoxBinary constructor, check it for details.
 ```

-#### Firefox/Geckodriver: Disable the checking of element visibility
+### Firefox/Geckodriver: Disable the checking of element visibility

 If you try to use the SeleniumLibrary's 'Choose File' keyword to upload a file, you may get the following error:
 ```
 ElementNotInteractableException: Message: Element <input ... type="file"> is not reachable by keyboard
 ```
-This was the original issue why I went digging into the issue of how to set custom parameters to the webdriver.
+**Now This was the original issue why I went digging into the issue of how to set custom parameters to the webdriver.**

 The issue is explained in detail [here](https://github.com/mozilla/geckodriver/issues/1173).
 Note that it is Geckodriver specific issue, chromedriver works fine, since it is not (alledgedly) following specifications.

 As a workaround you can either:
 - switch to using chromedriver *or*